jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 I use the term *job* to mean a particular program or script that is executed, typically corresponding to a step.

 - **Design representation**.
-To read a design into a tool, it must have a complete representation including tool-agnostic configuration, macro defines, library files and RTL sources.
+To read a design into a tool, the design must have a complete representation including tool-agnostic configuration, macro defines, library files and RTL sources.
 Often, RTL code will need to be generated programatically using templates or other types of code generators.
 It is also typical that a design will be implemented in a hierarchical fashion, so a configuration step must gather together the required modules and package it into a single representation.
 As an example, the open-source [Bender][bender] dependency management tool provides very similar functionality.